LSEG-API-Samples/Article.RDP.JavaScript.HTTP-Proxy/README.md

 ## <a id="troubleshooting"></a>Troubleshooting

-*Question* : I double-click the *index.html* file to open the example web application, input my RDP credentials, then click the authentication button.
+**Question**: I double-click the *index.html* file to open the example web application, input my RDP credentials, then click the authentication button.
 The page shows **TypeError: Failed to fetch** error message.

-*Answer*: You cannot run the example by just double-clicking the *index.html* file.
+**Answer**: You cannot run the example by just double-clicking the *index.html* file.
 You need to run the example web-server and open the example web application with **http:localhost:8080** URL in the web browser.

-*Question* : I try to start the web-server with the ```npm start``` command, but it shows **Error: Cannot find module 'express'** error message.
+**Question**: I try to start the web-server with the ```npm start``` command, but it shows **Error: Cannot find module 'express'** error message.

-*Answer*: You need to install the project dependencies with the ```npm install``` command before running the ```npm start``` command.
+**Answer**: You need to install the project dependencies with the ```npm install``` command before running the ```npm start``` command.

-*Question* : I do not have the RDP credentials.
+**Question**: I do not have the RDP credentials.

-*Answer*: Please contact your Refinitiv's representative to help you to access the RDP account and services.
+**Answer**: Please contact your Refinitiv's representative to help you to access the RDP account and services.

-*Question* : I got the ```{"error":"access_denied"}``` error message when I click the authentication button.
+**Question**: I got the ```{"error":"access_denied"}``` error message when I click the authentication button.

-*Answer*: This error message means your RDP credentials do not have permission to access the API.
+**Answer**: This error message means your RDP credentials do not have permission to access the API.
 Please contact your Refinitiv's representative to verify your account permission.

-*Question* : I got the ```{"error": "access_denied", "error_description": "Invalid username or password."}``` when I click the authentication button.
+**Question**: I got the ```{"error": "access_denied", "error_description": "Invalid username or password."}``` when I click the authentication button.

-*Answer*: This error message means your RDP credentials are not valid.
+**Answer**: This error message means your RDP credentials are not valid.
 Please contact your Refinitiv's representative to verify your credentials.

-*Question* : I got the "error 403" message when I click the request RDP data buttons.
+**Question**: I got the "error 403" message when I click the request RDP data buttons.

-*Answer*: The HTTP 403 (403 Forbidden) means you do not have permission to request data.
+**Answer**: The HTTP 403 (403 Forbidden) means you do not have permission to request data.
 Please contact your Refinitiv's representative to verify your account permission.

 ## <a id="Conclusion"></a>Conclusion

 With software development architecture, the application (or service) does not access only servers in its backend anymore.
 It needs to connect to various service providers across the internet such as Cloud data storage, Web Services, etc. The proxy and reverse proxy servers help the application to integrate with the different services and data providers.

 This example project shows how to integrate the web browser application to the different services with the reverse proxy server.
-The client-side JavaScript application can access data from various services that are hosted on different locations such as the Refinitiv Refinitiv Data Platform, [Datastream Web Service](https://developers.refinitiv.com/en/api-catalog/eikon/datastream-web-service/), [https://developers.refinitiv.com/en/api-catalog/refinitiv-tick-history/refinitiv-tick-history-rth-rest-api](https://developers.refinitiv.com/en/api-catalog/refinitiv-tick-history/refinitiv-tick-history-rth-rest-api), etc. However, this example implementation aims for Development and POC purposes only, not for Production use.
-You may use the de-facto server like [Nginx](https://www.nginx.com/) for the reverse proxy in your environment.
+The client-side JavaScript application can access data from various services that are hosted on different locations such as the Refinitiv Refinitiv Data Platform, [Datastream Web Service](https://developers.refinitiv.com/en/api-catalog/eikon/datastream-web-service/), [Refinitiv Tick History (RTH) - REST API](https://developers.refinitiv.com/en/api-catalog/refinitiv-tick-history/refinitiv-tick-history-rth-rest-api), etc. However, this example implementation aims for Development and POC purposes only, not for Production use.
+You may use a de-facto server like [Nginx](https://www.nginx.com/) for the reverse proxy in your environment.

 At the same time, the [Refinitiv Data Platform (RDP) APIs](https://developers.refinitiv.com/en/api-catalog/refinitiv-data-platform/refinitiv-data-platform-apis) provide various Refinitiv data and content for developers via easy-to-use Web-based API.
 The APIs are easy to integrate into any application and platform that supports the HTTP protocol and JSON message format.